Skip to content

 Legal Analysis

-Who Can Commit This Offense
+Who Can Commit This Offence

 The Subjective Element: Intent

 It is not enough to depart from the objective truth.
 The Spanish Supreme Court requires proof of the awareness of lying (intent).
 A misperception, a memory lapse or an inaccuracy are not crimes.
-The defense must focus on undermining the malicious intent of the defendant.
+The defence must focus on undermining the malicious intent of the defendant.

-In practice, the defense works by reconstructing the context of the statement: how much time had passed since the events, what the witness could actually perceive from their position, and whether the alleged contradiction can be explained by stress, fatigue or the pressure of cross-examination.
+In practice, the defence works by reconstructing the context of the statement: how much time had passed since the events, what the witness could actually perceive from their position, and whether the alleged contradiction can be explained by stress, fatigue or the pressure of cross-examination.
 A contradiction between two statements is not, by itself, proof of a lie; the prosecution must establish which of the statements was false and that the witness knew it when testifying.

 Timely Retraction